 Executive Director Forum

 The Executive Director Forum is a unique opportunity for nonprofit EDs, CEOs, presidents, and artistic/managing directors to connect with their peers, share ideas, and learn from each other in a supportive environment.
-Generally, each session occurs quarterly and offers three roundtable discussion groups facilitated by three experienced leaders.
-The format of the forum allows attendees to circulate through all three topics and interact with many of the executives in attendance as well as our outstanding discussion leaders.
+Generally, sessions occurs quarterly and offer two or three roundtable discussion groups facilitated by experienced leaders.
+The format allows attendees to circulate through the topics and interact with the executives in attendance.

 Got ideas of your own?

-Please reach out to us if you are a service provider, educator, experienced board member or executive, or public speaker with something valuable to share with our sector.
-We are especially interested if you have experience working with diverse audiences, marginalized communities, and underserved populations.
+Please reach out if you are a service provider, educator, experienced board member, executive, or a public speaker with something to share with our sector.
+We are especially interested in presenters who have experience working with diverse audiences, marginalized communities, and underserved populations.

-We'd love to feature trainers from outside of King County who can work with nonprofits across the entire Pacific Northwest.
-Our sector also values education opportunities framed with diversity, equity, and inclusion concepts.
-Let us know your areas of interest by emailing email@example.com.
+We'd love to feature trainers who work with nonprofits across the entire Pacific Northwest.
+Our sector also values learning opportunities framed with diversity, equity, and inclusion concepts.
+Let us know your areas of interest by emailing firstname.lastname@example.org.